DarkFlippers/unleashed-firmware/wiki/examples/Blink-app.md

 `docker-compose exec dev target_lo/build/target_lo`.

-Linux version has no LED or GPIO, but we can see debug messages how state of GPIO is changing:
+Linux version has no LED or GPIO, but we can see debug messages of how state of GPIO is changing:

 ![](https://github.com/Flipper-Zero/flipperzero-firmware-community/raw/master/wiki_static/application_examples/example_blink.gif)

-_You also run found source of this example in `applications/examples/blink.c` and run by `docker-compose exec dev make -C target_lo example_blink`_
+_You can also find source of this example in `applications/examples/blink.c` and run it by `docker-compose exec dev make -C target_lo example_blink`_

 Build for Flipper (board F1):